paduagroup/pol_openmm/build-openmm.md

 That's it.
 This build should also work for OpenMM 7.4.2.

-## Compiling the TGNH Drude thermostat
+## TGNH Drude thermostat (OpenMM 7.4.2)

-The TGNH thermostat (http://doi.org/10.1021/acs.jpclett.9b02983) is a plugin to OpenMM 7.4.2.
-The authors are in the process of upgrading to the latest OpenMM 7.5.
+The temperature-grouped Nosé-Hoover thermostat (http://doi.org/10.1021/acs.jpclett.9b02983) is a plugin to OpenMM 7.4.2.
+The authors are in the process of upgrading it to the latest OpenMM 7.5 but gave no estimated date.

 1. Download or `git clone` the plugin from https://github.com/scychon/openmm_drudeNose